joshuamkite/terraform-aws-static-website-s3-cloudfront-acm/README.md

 # terraform-aws-static-website-s3-cloudfront-acm

 This Terraform deploys resources for a public static website using AWS S3 and Cloudfront with TLS and a public DNS entry together with a suitable ACM certificate and validation.
 The apex domain is aliased to the www subdomain.
 This is a useful base from which to deploy website content with e.g. Hugo.
 Optionally a sample webpage with text and an image may be deployed to demonstrate that the website is working.
 This code presumes that a hosted zone already exists in the same account for the domain in question - this is automatically provisioned for public domain names registered via Route53 as opposed to transferred from another provider.
 There are a bewilderment of options available for Cloudfront and S3.
 It simply isn't practical to include all possible options here.
 The choices made are appropriate for a personal website.

+By default 404 and 403 errors are redirected to `/index.html` but this is configurable and custom error responses may be specified as demonstrated in the accompanying  `examples/custom-error-response-and-bucket`

 This module is also published to the [Terraform community module registry](https://registry.terraform.io/modules/joshuamkite/static-website-s3-cloudfront-acm/aws/latest)